sonic-net/sonic-mgmt/docs/api_wiki/sonichost_methods/get_syncd_docker_names.md

 - [Expected Output](#expected-output)

 ## Overview
-Gets current datetime as defined on the remote host
+Gets list of syncd docker names.

+There should be a docker name for each NPU present on the DUT.

 ## Examples
 ```
 def test_fun(duthosts, rand_one_dut_hostname):
     duthost = duthosts[rand_one_dut_hostname]

-    duthosttime = duthost.get_now_time()
+    syncd_names = duthost.get_syncd_docker_names()
 ```

 ## Arguments
-This method takes no arguments.
+Takes no arguments.

 ## Expected Output
-A string representing the datetime (`Y-M-D H:M:S`)
+List of docker names.
+If there is only one NPU, the output should be `["syncd"]`